-Rayden Solicitors will guide you through the process.
+Rayden Solicitors will guide you through the divorce settlement process.
 We will advise you to help you reach the financial settlement that is right for you and your family.
-Your questions may include:

-- Will the family home have to be sold and if so how are the sale proceeds to be divided?
+- Will the family home have to be sold and if it is, how will the sale proceeds be divided?

 - What money will you both have to live on?

-- Is child maintenance payable and if so at what level?
+- Whether child maintenance is payable and if it is, at what level?